StreetOfCode/OOP-Challenges/README.md

 Create [class diagram](https://www.uml-diagrams.org/class-diagrams-overview.html) of your application, which shows structure of the designed system at the level of classes and relationships.
 Class diagram is type of UML diagram, which are used in software development.

-`You can choose any bonus, both of them or neither.`
+`You can choose any bonus, all of them or neither.`
 #

 #### Program output example (made up data):